molgenis/molgenis-emx2/docs/catalogue/cat_network-data-manager.md

 <sup> Note that there is no sheet for *AllTargetVariables*.
 This table is a generic listing of all
 variables entered for the cohort; it shows *TargetVariables* and *RepeatedTargetVariables* in one table.</sup>

-It is good practice trying out adding a few variables to the template first and see whether your upload succeeds.
-To upload the metadata to the Data Catalogue see the section To upload the metadata to the Data Catalogue see the section [Upload metadata](cat_network-data-manager.md#upload-metadata) to the Data Catalogue.
+It is good practice to try adding a few variables to the template first and see whether your upload succeeds.
+To upload the metadata to the Data Catalogue see the section [Upload metadata](cat_network-data-manager.md#upload-metadata) to the Data Catalogue.

 ![Figure 1.
 Tables in a Network’s staging area in the Data Catalogue](../img/cat_tables-in-catalogue.png)